achuwilson/achuwilson.github.io/src/content/authors/achuwils/index.md

 <DIV align="justify">

-I am ttta roboticist with both an academic and industrial background.
+I am a roboticist with both an academic and industrial background.
 In  academia, I focus my research on robot manipulation of flexible materials such as cables, using tactile sensing.
-On the industrial side, I have co-founded a  roborttttics company, where I built and led R&D and  production teams.
+On the industrial side, I have co-founded a  robotics company, where I built and led R&D and  production teams.
 I have also designed hardware and software which are  in current commercial use.

 I am currently pursuing a graduate research program at the RoboTouch Lab at Carnegie Mellon University, under [Dr.Wenzhen Yuan](https://www.ri.cmu.edu/ri-faculty/wenzhen-yuan/).
 My research focuses on using tactile sensing to make robots learn how to manipulate flexible components such as cables.